damianszczepanik/maven-cucumber-reporting/README.md

 Maven mojo for the cucumber-reporting - put this into your pom.xml and run mvn clean install or mvn clean test and cucumber reports will be generated in target/cucumber-html-reports

+Read more about the project and configuration here: [maven-cucumber-reports](http://masterthought.net/section/cucumber-reporting)

      <build>
             <plugins>
                 <plugin>